Raynes/lein-bin/README.markdown

 that your main namespace currently needs to be AOT compiled (it just needs to have `:gen-class` specified in its `ns` declaration).

+You can also supply a `:bin` key like so:

+        :bin {:name "runme"
+              :bootclasspath true}

+  * `:name`: Name the file something other than `project-version`
+  * `:bootclasspath`: Supply the uberjar to java via `-Xbootclasspath/a` instead of `-jar`.
+Sometimes this can speed up execution, but may not work with all classloaders.

 ## License